RndBrdG/Space-Impact/README.md

 ![image](http://media.alvanista.com/uploads/game/24/37640/medium_cover.png)
 ### Soft remake of the well-know nokia game.

-I need to warn you!
+I have the huge need of warning you!
 Not just because this is the first time i coded a GUI game but because this is my first "complete" program in python.
 I usually do console programs, etc.. as you can see on my github page.

 -----------------------
 ### How to run: